lit/lit-element/README.md

     Property options include:

-    * `attribute`: Describes how and if the property becomes an observed attribute.
+    * `attribute`: Describes how and whether the property becomes an observed attribute.
-    If the value is false, the property is not added to `observedAttributes`.
+    If the value is `false`, the property is not added to `observedAttributes`.
     If true or absent, the lowercased property name is observed (e.g. `fooBar` becomes `foobar`).
     If a string, the string value is observed (e.g `attribute: 'foo-bar'`).
     * `type`: Describes how to serialize and deserialize the attribute to/from a property.